 Tips on Writing a Reference Letter for a Teacher

-- Focus on the job description.
+Focus on the job description.
 Ask the person for whom you’re writing the letter for a copy of the job posting or job description, if you have it.
-This way, you can focus on the requirements of the position.
+This way, you can focus on the requirements of the position while you write.
 Try to include language from the job description in your letter.
-Even if you are writing a more general recommendation, you can still ask the person about the types of jobs they will be applying for (i.e. what teaching positions, what kinds of schools).
+Even if you’re writing a more general recommendation, you can still ask the person about the types of teaching jobs they’re interested in (i.e. what teaching positions, what kinds of schools).